 There are likely to be certain aspects of your dog that you adore, and are keen to bring out in your portrait.
 For example, if you’d love to feature her beautiful soft feathery chest fur, choose a pose where she’s sitting up or standing, rather than lying down.
 To show off those gorgeous long fluffy ears, you might want to photograph him side on.
 Or if you’d love to capture that heart melting expression when she looks into your eyes, photograph her face on looking into the camera.

-CHOOSING THE RIGHT PORTRAIT SIZE
+CHOOSING YOUR COCKER SPANIEL PORTRAIT SIZE

 Cocker Spaniels have a lot going on.
 Their long wavy ears, the curls and swirls in their fur coat, their different colour markings.
 And, of course, their huge personalities!
-Keep this in mind when choosing the size of your portrait, as the larger sizes will allow for a lot more detail, realism and character to come across.
+Keep this in mind when choosing the size of your custom pet portrait, as the larger sizes will allow for a lot more detail, realism and character to come across.

-To give you a reference point, the two largest sizes I offer (16 x 20 inches, and 18 x 24 inches) allow for a life-sized portrait.
+To give you a reference point, the two largest sizes I offer (16 x 20 inches, and 18 x 24 inches) allow for a life-sized cocker spaniel portrait.
 These have the advantage of really lighting up a room and creating a visually stunning centre piece.
 They work especially well in a setting such as a living room.
 They also make for a breath-taking reaction when gifted to a loved one.

 My size guide has some further information to help you decide.